HaikuArchives/VMwareAddons/README.md

  - Clipboard sharing between Haiku and the host OS.
  - Mouse sharing: the mouse can seamlessly enter and quit the VM window.
  - Disk compacting: Starts the VMware "shrink" process, which reduce the size of "auto-expanding" virtual disks attached to the virtual machine.
 The free space on disks is cleaned up previously, in order to get better results.
+ - Graphics driver for VMware: you can choose your preferred resolution using Screen preflet in Haiku.
+ - Graphics driver for VirtualBox: change grapchics card in VM setting to VMSVGA and video memory size to 64 MB to get higher resolutions working.

 **Known bugs and limitations**:
  - If you have a volume with more than 800GB of free space, not all free space will be cleaned up on this volume — only 800GB — before the shrink process.